mmucklo/DtcQueueBundle/README.md

 {
 }

-// ... similarly for Documents\JobArchive if necessary
+// ... similarly for Document\JobArchive if necessary
 ```